-This April, shielding is pausing and lockdown restrictions are starting to ease.
+Shielding has been paused across the UK and lockdown restrictions are starting to ease.
 But what does this actually mean for households where someone has blood cancer?
 We put the question to our Support Services Team.

 My partner has blood cancer and we’ve been super careful over the past year, which has been difficult for the whole family.
 Our kids are back at school now and it seems shielding is officially ending.
 But can anything change for us as lockdown eases?
 I’m worried about carrying on with all the restrictions, but equally scared of taking risks.
 Even after a second vaccination we don’t know how much protection my partner will have – should we get an antibody test?

-It’s sounds like you’ve been under a lot of strain, and that the national situation getting better isn’t immediately going to make you feel any less worried.
+It’s sounds like you’ve been under a lot of strain, and the national situation getting better isn’t immediately going to make you feel any less worried.
 But you should certainly take a moment to give yourselves credit as a family for managing to get through the last year and protecting the person you love.

 The question of whether you can start living a more normal family life is tied up with the level of risk to your partner as lockdown eases, so we’ll talk about that first.